msmith-aus/mishiznic/README.md

-- 👋 Hi, I’m @mishiznic
+- 👋 Hi, I’m @msmith
-- 👀 I’m interested in c programming
+- 👀 I’m interested in robots and improving people's lives
-- 🌱 I’m currently learning mechatronic engineering
+- 🌱 I’m currently studying mechatronic engineering

 <!---
 mishiznic/mishiznic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.